Anna Zippel: Trial

 Anna Zippel behaved with great dignity during the trial, defending herself with fearlessness and confidence.
 Fifty witnesses testified against her.
 She stated that she and her husband had made their wealth with hard work and companionship, and that she and her friend Anna Månsdotter had great skill in making medicine.
 She said she was proud of the way she treated her children and her servants, and that people had come with these allegations because of jealousy.
 She said it did not matter how many people testified against her—she was still innocent—and even if all the priests and bishops in the kingdom testified against her, it would not change that fact.

 She refused all accusations made against her, her sister, and her friend, calling them accusations made of evil and aggression.
 When the three women were sentenced to be decapitated and burned at the stake, she replied, "Well!
 I am still innocent!
 God forgive you for the verdict you just made!"

 Execution

 During the execution, Anna seemed to have lost all will to fight.
 Unlike her sister, Brita Zippel, who fought every step of the way and drew a lot of attention when brought forward, Anna was described as completely numb, as if unaware of what happened.
 She was taken last.
 She said nothing, did not listen to the priests and did not even move.
-The executioner's helpers lead [led] her up to the platform as if she were a doll.
+The executioner's helpers led her up to the platform as if she were a doll.
 On the platform, her head was cut off, her corpse was nailed to a ladder, and the ladder dropped on the stake.